Table of Contents

 Dogs Allowed?: No

-Details: The quiet and peaceful loop around the lake takes about 1 hour at a leisurely pace and is great for family outings.
+Details: The quiet and peaceful loop around Rice Lake takes about 1 hour at a leisurely pace and is great for family outings.
 The trail around the lake is stroller-friendly, with little elevation gain or loss.
+This is one of the easiest trails on this list.

 The loop is good for trail running, and Rice Lake is also a popular fishing spot .